The James M. and Cathleen D. Stone PhD Scholars

 2. An engaged community of scholars

 The PhD Scholars form an active research community in Inequality & Social Policy, gaining opportunities they might not otherwise have to interact and learn from each other, from Harvard faculty drawn from across the university, and from the program’s network of Stone Senior Scholars and visitors.

 3. An integrated program of education and research

-The annual Stone Lecture in Economic Inequality and other special events offer opportunities for doctoral participants to examine the big questions, to engage in a broader conversation with national and international visitors.
+The Stone Lectures in Economic Inequality and other special events offer additional opportunities for doctoral participants to examine the big questions and to engage in a broader conversation with national and international visitors.

 4. Dissertation fellowship and research support